e-sensing/sits/README.md

 4. Train a machine learning model using the extracted samples.
 5. Classify the data cube using the trained model.
 6. Post-process the classified images.
+7. Evaluate the accuracy of the classification using best practices.

 ## Installation